-Get Started with Apollo Server
+Get started with Apollo Server

 Applications that run Apollo Server require two top-level dependencies:

-graphql-js) is the library that implements the core GraphQL parsing and execution algorithms.
+apollo-serveris the core library for Apollo Server itself, which helps you define the shape of your data and how to fetch it.

-@apollo/serveris the main library for Apollo Server itself.
-Apollo Server knows how to turn HTTP requests and responses into GraphQL operations and run them in an extensible context with support for plugins and other features.
+graphqlis the library used to build a GraphQL schema and execute queries against it.

-Run the following command to install both of these packages and save them in
+Run the following command to install both of these dependencies and save them in

 your project's